cardozarate/cardozarate/README.md

-# My name is Ricardp Zárate
+# My name is Ricardo Zárate

 ## I'm a highly motivated business professional with a passion for data analytics and a deep-rooted commitment to helping businesses make informed decisions.